Acetaminophen and children: Why dose matters

 - Don't give your child adult formulations of acetaminophen.

-Careful use of acetaminophen and prompt treatment in case of an overdose can help prevent a tragedy.
+Careful use of acetaminophen and prompt treatment in case of an overdose can help prevent serious problems.

 See more In-depth

 - Heard K, et al. Clinical manifestations and diagnosis of acetaminophen (paracetamol) poisoning in children and adolescents. https://www.uptodate.com/contents/search.
 Accessed Feb.
 24, 2022.

 - Altman T, et al., eds.
 Fever.
 In: Caring for Your Baby and Young Child: Birth to Age 5.
 7th ed.
 American Academy of Pediatrics; 2019.

 - Acetaminophen poisoning.
 Merck Manual Professional Version. https://www.merckmanuals.com/professional/injuries-poisoning/poisoning/acetaminophen-poisoning.
 Accessed Feb.
 24, 2022.

 - Heard K, et al. Management of acetaminophen (paracetamol) poisoning in children and adolescents. https://www.uptodate.com/contents/search.
 Accessed Feb.
 24, 2022.